Measuring Geopolitical Alignment and Economic Growth: Channels and Mechanisms

 where $m_{c,t+h}$ represents various growth correlates at horizon $h$.
 We include four lags of the outcome variable alongside our standard controls.

-Figure~\ref{fig:growth_correlates} reveals how geopolitical alignment triggers cascading effects across growth fundamentals.
+Figure~\ref{fig:growth_correlates} traces the reduced-form responses of growth fundamentals to geopolitical alignment changes, revealing a pattern of reinforcing dynamics.
 The responses exhibit distinct temporal patterns that illuminate the underlying mechanisms.
-Domestic political stability responds immediately---the unrest indicator declines significantly on impact and remains suppressed for several years.
-This rapid pacification likely reflects both enhanced regime legitimacy from international recognition and concrete external support that helps manage internal tensions, consistent with \citet{Rodrik1998-iz}'s evidence on openness as a buffer against political volatility.
+Domestic political stability responds immediately and substantially---the unrest indicator drops sharply on impact before recovering toward baseline over the following years.
+This rapid stabilization likely reflects enhanced regime legitimacy from international recognition and external support that helps manage internal tensions.